syncfusion-content/javascript-docs/js/Grid/Exporting.md

 ## Server configuration

-Currently grid data can be converted to different file formats in server-side only, through `EJ`’s helper functions in .Net.
+Currently grid data can be converted to different file formats in server-side only, through **EJ's** helper functions in .Net.
 So, to use exporting in your projects, it is required to create a server with any of the following web services.

 * WebAPI
 * WCF Service